miklagard/tracks/README.md

 ### Chat tree

 This can be modified under tracker/api/chat.
+The initial is class is Welcome, this can be modified under settings.py CHAT_START_NODE.

 #### Variables using there: